FSOCO: The Formula Student Objects in Context Dataset: The Dataset

 \subsection{Statistical Analysis}

-In the following we present relevant qualitative and quantitative statistics with respect to the dataset's state at the time of submission. \ac{FSOCO} currently contains raw data from four different teams with varying sensor setups.
+In the following we present relevant qualitative and quantitative statistics with respect to the dataset's state at the time of submission.
+For the most recent numbers we refer the reader to our website. \ac{FSOCO} currently contains raw data from four different teams with varying sensor setups.
 Moreover, data from different sensor setups is available for each team.
-The on-board sensor setups differ in their scene perspective, although most being similar to the view of a front-facing camera mounted at the height of the rear-view mirror for a regular car.
+The on-board sensor setups differ in their scene perspective, although most being similar to the view of a front-facing camera mounted at the height of the rear-view mirror of a regular car.

 The dataset comprises several different lighting and weather conditions, covering a large number of possible settings.
 As can be seen in \reffig{fig:bounding_box_samples}, lighting conditions from sunny to cloudy and dim light are present (\reffig{sfig:sunny}-\ref{sfig:dim-light}).
-Additionally hard varying conditions as drop shadows are also included (\reffig{sfig:drop-shadows}).
+Additionally, hard varying conditions as drop shadows are also included (\reffig{sfig:drop-shadows}).
 Even more difficult weather and lighting conditions are sunset, leading to overexposure, and rainfall with water droplets adhering to the lens, causing deformation and occlusion (\reffig{sfig:sunset},~\ref{sfig:rainfall}).

 To analyze the complexity of scenes in the dataset, we quantitatively assess characteristics of their contained instances.
 From \reffig{sfig:classes-per-img},~\ref{sfig:scene-comp} we can see a certain bias towards two-class scenes, more specifically towards scenes that contain blue and yellow cones, as expected from the rules mentioned in \refsec{sec:introduction}.
 Note that there are no images with zero distinct cone types since every image in the dataset contains objects.
 Moreover, only seven of the 25 possible class combinations are represented in more than 200 images, which points to predictable scene compositions.
 This constrained predictability is expected due to the way the tracks are built.